maxvfischer/DIY-CNC-machine/README.md

 ![attach_idlers_motor_to_carriage_5](./images/build/frame/attach_idlers_motor_to_carriage_5.jpg)

-To attach the stepper motor to the carriage, the 4 M3 screws locking the gear box onto the motor were removed.
+To attach the stepper motor to the carriage, the 4 M3 screws locking the gear box to the motor were removed.

 ![attach_idlers_motor_to_carriage_6](./images/build/frame/attach_idlers_motor_to_carriage_6.jpg)